riyanah/fullstackvideo/readme.md

 ### Event-Driven Processing Pipeline

 When a video is uploaded, the backend publishes a `video_uploaded` event to Kafka.
-A background worker consumes the event, generates a thumbnail, extracts metadata (duration, resolution), and updates the database — all asynchronously.
+A background worker consumes the event, generates a thumbnail, extracts metadata (duration, resolution), and updates the database, all asynchronously.

 **Video queued for processing:**